-The main objective of a trust building campaign is to educate your potential customers on the benefits of your products while building trust and engagement.
+The main objective of a trust-building campaign is to educate your potential customers on the benefits of your products while building trust and engagement.
 The ads show in this campaign highlighting the quality, materials, usefulness, or production of your products.
-The audience in this campaign should be composed of people who are aware of your store, but need to learn more about your brand before they’re ready to purchase.
+The audience in this campaign should be composed of people who are aware of your store but need to learn more about your brand before they’re ready to purchase.

 8. Purchase push campaign

-Purchase push campaigns are for your cconsumers deep in your marketing funnel.
+Purchase push campaigns are for your consumers deep in your marketing funnel.
 These consumers are interested in your brand and products.
 This campaign retargets your most interested visitors.
 It also keeps your products top of mind to encourage conversions with personalized catalog ads.
 The audience to target in this campaign are those who have been made aware of your store, and viewed your products, but need some encouragement to follow through on their purchase.

-When you cross sell to your consumers you are showing them products from a different set than the one they purchased in.
+When you cross-sell to your consumers you are showing them products from a different set than the one they purchased in.
 This can be useful to expose your consumers to more related products from your brand that they would consider purchasing.

 Upselling is a great way to earn more profit from your consumer by suggesting products from a different product set that typically has a higher value.
 While you are suggesting a different product, it’s still important to make sure this product is relevant.
 It should not just a random product from your store.

 11. Customer journey

 The customer journey is a framework for gaining a better understanding of the different stages your consumers pass through as they move towards making a purchase.
 This includes the following stages: discovery, consideration, and purchase.
 It’s important to consider the customers’ journey when you’re making advertisements.
 People at different stages need to see ads that are relevant to their position.
 For example, someone at the end of their customer journey does not need to see an ad introducing them to the brand they just purchased from.